A faithful reimplementation of the University of Seville method

-A scientific calculator that converts the static DF into the dynamic DAo and DAo.con metrics — for single points, vertical sections and full floor-plan matrices, with heatmaps and response curves.
+A scientific calculator that turns the static DF into the dynamic DAo and DAo.con metrics: for a single point, a vertical section or a whole floor-plan matrix, with heatmaps and response curves.

 3